russellbits/Writing/Poetry/the-fox-and-the-wood-nymph/the-fox-and-the-wood-nymph.md

 The sunbeams and the dark shadows
 All new and fascinating to him

-But where the maze was predictable
+Where the maze was predictable
-The woods were dangerous and
+The woods were not  &
 could grow cold and dark
 And though the fox was clever
 His white and orange coat